How to End a Letter (Closing Examples and Sign Off’s)

 Any other contact information (such as LinkedIn)

 When it comes to emails, you are allowed to come up with a standard signature at the end of the mail.
-You can combine information such as your name and identity (the position you hold) on the same line as in the way shown below.
+You can combine information such as your name and identity (the position you hold) on the same line, as shown below.

 Warm regards,